NSHipster/articles/2013-05-20-core-data-libraries-and-utilities.md

 title: "Core Data Libraries & Utilities"
 category: "Open Source"
 rating: 8.9
-description: "We were a bit hard on Core Data last week, so for this issue of NSHipster, we bring you a guided tour of the best open source libraries for working with Core Data.
+excerpt: "We were a bit hard on Core Data last week, so for this issue of NSHipster, we bring you a guided tour of the best open source libraries for working with Core Data.
 Read on to see how you might make the most from your Core Data experience."
 ---

 So let's say that, having determined your particular needs and compared all of the alternatives, you've chosen [Core Data](http://developer.apple.com/library/mac/#documentation/cocoa/Conceptual/CoreData/cdProgrammingGuide.html) for your next app.